Rakshith-ramureddy/portfolio/index.md

 ![Forecasting](assets/img/forecasting.jpeg)

 <div style="text-align: justify;">
-The final business report employs data mining techniques on bank marketing and insurance datasets to derive actionable insights.
+This project employs data mining techniques on bank marketing and insurance datasets to derive actionable insights.
 It begins with exploratory data analysis, followed by scaling the data for clustering.
 Hierarchical and K-Means clustering methods are applied, identifying optimal clusters with dendrograms, elbow curves, and silhouette scores.
 Cluster profiles are developed, recommending targeted promotional strategies for each segment.
 The report builds and evaluates classification models (CART, Random Forest, Artificial Neural Networks) on split data using accuracy, confusion matrix, ROC curves, and ROC_AUC scores.
 The best-performing model is selected based on these metrics.
 Key findings include the significant impact of scaling on clustering accuracy, the identification of three optimal clusters, and the superior performance of the Random Forest model with an accuracy of 92%.
 These insights are used to enhance marketing strategies and improve customer targeting.

 </div>
 <p style="margin-bottom: 20px;">